• How Therapists Can Get Comfortable Talking About Sex in Therapy

 2. Get a framework

 If you can, read a book like Come As You Are by Emily Nagoski, or Mating In Captivity by Esther Perel.
 (These are just some of the other really good ones out there.)
 Having a professional framework for understanding and talking about the sexual issues your clients are experiencing can exponentially increase your effectiveness and confidence.
-These are books written for a general audience and are easy to read and integrate, and in my opinion just so, so good.
+These books written for a general audience are easy to read and integrate, and in my opinion they’re just so, so good.

 3. Desensitize your giggles, blushes, or cringes